Four figures faced each other, weapons at the ready, poised and alert.

 “You Ansgar buggers are in trouble now,” one onlooker muttered.

 The man beside him glanced at him.
 “Aella’s too good to let your Madoc around her shield.
 And Gair’s gonna take your little boy there apart in small pieces.
 Hardly anyone can make katari work except for off-hand weapons.”

 “Hardly anyone’s as quick as Tyrel.
 You think we’d be letting Taber name him heir otherwise?”

 The curved sword, with its nearly 45 degree arc, came precariously near to reaching flesh around the edge of the woman’s shield; though her axe swept within a fingersbreadth of him, Madoc was never quite where it landed.
 Agile as he was, his partner was quicker, never still for an instant, dancing always just out of range of the axe and the broad dagger.

 One of the axeman’s swings went wide, only by a fraction, but Tyrel was through the gap and all but face-to-face with him.
-The broad dagger in the axeman’s off-hand split into three blades and trapped Tyrel’s longer katar, and would have twisted most weapons entirely out of his grasp, but even with that, Tyrel was in too close to reach with the axe.
+The broad dagger in the axeman’s off-hand split into three blades and trapped Tyrel’s longer katar.
+That would have twisted most weapons entirely out of his grasp, but even if it had, Tyrel was in too close to reach with the axe.
 The point of the smaller katar drove towards Gair’s throat, and halted just short of touching it.